Last Updated on

 You do need to grow your social media following, otherwise what’s the point of being on social media at all?
 We’re also here to help you do just that, with our beginner’s guide to increase your social media following.

 The story continues to persist that your social media follower count is nothing more than a vanity metric.
 While it’s true that this number tells you little about the engagement of your audience or the click through rate of your content, it is still, in fact, a number which can, and does, tell a story about your business and brand.

-- Followers equal trust – the more followers you have, the more people who are new to your brand are going to be inclined to follow you themselves.
+- Followers equal trust – the more followers you have, the more people who are new to your brand are going to be inclined to follow you as well.
 A healthy follower count offers up to others positive social proof that your brand is worth following.

 - Influencers will look at your numbers to determine if they want to partner with you.

 - You care – numbers don’t lie, and this number tells you whether you are succeeding at putting your message out into the world in a way that will influence people (i.e., customers) and win friends (i.e., the kind of customers who will spread the word on your behalf).

 We’re talking real followers here.
 Not the dodgy kind that you can bulk buy by the thousand.
 (Can anyone say bot?)
 Quality is what you want when growing your social media following.
 You want followers who are interested in what you have to say, interested in your products or services, even want to buy your products and services.
 Engaged followers like your brand and, even better, want to talk about your brand, the content you’re posting, your products, and your services.
 This is the kind of targeted audience you want if you should decide to ever do PPC social media advertising.